We Strive to Meet Your Individual Financial Needs from the Very Start.

 At New Mexico Cancer Center, we do our best to make sure that new patients are able to meet with a financial counselor during their first appointment so they understand all that we have to offer.
 Prior to this appointment, our counselors have reviewed the insurance plan(s) and coverage and they will be able to review benefit information with new patients so they understand their coverage and can address any issues prior to treatment/service.
 By meeting with patients during their first appointment, we can take care of any immediate financial concerns and begin applying for assistance immediately.

-We also understand that many patients seeking treatment may lack insurance or are under-insured, and our social workers can help patients file for State Disability Insurance, Supplemental Security Income, Medicaid or Medicare.
+We also understand that many patients seeking treatment may lack insurance or are under-insured, and our Financial Counselors can help patients file for State Disability Insurance, Supplemental Security Income, Medicaid or Medicare.

 Confused by Billing and Insurance Questions?